 The incidence and frequency of chronic wounds have been rising, primarily because of population ageing and the consequent rise in expenses for national health systems [1].
-The intricate and dynamic process of the healing of a wounded tissue which can also be viewed as an organ in some short-term ways, is an intriguing process, because of the application of developments in cell and molecular biology as well as technology, our understanding of the processes involved in vertebrate wound healing is quickly expanding [2].
-Normal wound healing occurs in three distinct phases: the phase of hemostatic/inflammation, the phase of proliferation/cellular changes, and the phase of remodelling [3].
+The intricate and dynamic process of the healing of a wounded tissue which can also be viewed as an organ in some shortterm ways is intriguing; because of the application of developments in cell and molecular biology as well as technology, our understanding of the processes involved in vertebrate wound healing is quickly expanding [2].
+Routine wound healing occurs in three distinct phases: the phase of hemostatic/inflammation, phase the of proliferation/cellular changes, and the phase of remodelling [3].
 These phases are typically progressive but overlap.
-Massive advances have been achieved in our understanding of how wound healing works at the molecular level thanks to the identification of numerous chemical families that have shed light on the numerous processes and interactions that take place during each of these phases.
-Numerous cells, including cytokines, proteases, and growth factors, are involved in the healing of wounds.
-Wound healing usually will depend on the development of new blood vessels through angiogenesis vasculogenesis.
-Proteolytic enzymes, growthpromoting survival factors, various differentiated and ancestral cell type activators, and permissive microenvironments are some of the key mechanisms in neovascularization.
-To "transform" highly damaged and diseased wounds into those that will heal is a key goal of wound healing research.
+Massive advances have been achieved in our understanding of how wound healing works at the molecular level thanks to the identification of numerous chemical families that have shed light on the multiple processes and interactions during each phase.
+Multiple cells, including growth factors, cytokines, proteases, and, are involved in the healing of wounds.
+Wound healing usually depends on developing new blood vessels through angiogenesis or vasculogenesis.
+Proteolytic enzymes, growth-promoting or survival factors, various differentiated and ancestral cell type activators, and permissive microenvironments are vital mechanisms in neovascularization.
+To "transform" highly damaged and diseased wounds into those that will heal is a crucial goal of wound healing research.